VenusInterns/BlogTemplate/README.md

   * Note: If you get errors about not being able to run scripts, close your command window.
 Then open a powershell window as administrator and run the command `Set-ExecutionPolicy Unrestricted`.
   Close the powershell window, then open a new command prompt and go back to the templating directory and run setup again.

 Once the setup runs correctly, you should be able to run the command `dotnet new3`.
+If you are just using the dotnet CLI, you can replace `dotnet new3` with `dotnet new` for the rest of the steps.
 Install your blog template with the command:

     dotnet new3 -i [path to blog template source]